 Project Based Learning

-Our curriculum provides rich opportunities for experiential, hands-on learning at each grade level.
-We believe that learning is more meaningful and memorable when students engage in purpose driven, real-world experiences where they are empowered to have ownership in the learning process.
+We believe that learning is more meaningful and memorable when students engage in purpose-driven, real-world experiences where they are empowered to have ownership in the learning process.